Updates to Figma's pricing, seats, and billing experience

 More functionality with every seat

-Currently, each user needs a seat for each Figma product they use.
+Previously, each user needed a seat for each Figma product they used.

-Beginning March 11, 2025, each user will have a single seat that gives them access to more functionality.
-This means admins will only need to manage one seat per user.
+Beginning March 11, 2025, each user has a single seat that gives them access to more functionality.
+This means admins only need to manage one seat per user.

 New seat | What's included |